rideconnection/clearinghouse/README.md

 # CLEARINGHOUSE CUSTOM CHEF RECIPE

-Uses knife, chef-solo and several cookbooks to create a standalone clearinghouse server.
+Uses knife, chef-solo and several cookbooks to create a set of servers for the clearinghouse application.

 Tested ONLY on Ubuntu 12.04 LTS.